fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 chartPresent: false
 ---

 FusionCharts Suite XT includes the FusionCharts server-side Java wrapper that lets you create interactive, data-driven charts.
 FusionCharts uses JavaScript and HTML code to generate charts in the browser.
 Using the wrapper, you can create charts in your browsers without writing any JavaScript code.
-The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.
+The wrapper receives the parameter which automatically generates the JavaScript and HTML code required to render the chart.
 Before we get into the installation process of the wrapper, let's take a look at what sets the wrapper apart.

 Some of the basic features of Java are: